hyperion-cs/dhaf/README.md

 | `check` | string | Path to the executable file to health check.
 The command line arguments for health check will be passed: [entry point name, entry point ip].
 Should return exit code 0 if the entry point is considered healthy. | Required |

 ### Configurations for notifier providers
 ⚠️ Pay attention!
 There can be several of them in one cluster.
+However, they will be the same for all services.

 E-Mail notifier provider (`email`):
 |Parameter name|Type|Description|Default|
 | - | :-: | - | :-: |